dimecho/ATtiny13-Plant/README.md

 ```
 **Note 1:** Ready the chip for flashing by resetting it - short Pin4 (GND) and Pin8 (VCC) for 1 second.
 **Note 2:** Disconnect UART Pin3 (RX) after flashing - sensor will read false-positive if UART has +5V.
+**Caution:** RESET Pin1 (PB5) if fuses set HFuse 0xFE (or 0xEE), ATTiny13 can only be flashed once.
+Future flashing requires "High-Voltage programmer" to clear the fuse.

 ## Debug